JJ/hoborg/text/text.md

 in airships, you would have needed so many of them.
 Yes, you love airships, Commodore, that's a fact.

-It was my first chance to actually drive the mech.
+This was my first chance to actually drive the mech.
 Aw, man, we are calling it a hoborg, but just from a couple of nights ago!
 Just let me call it the way I've always done.
 You want to hear the story?
 As I was saying, you already know it has to be driven.
 On its own, he is barely